spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/rules-and-scopes.md

 | scope | There are 3 types of rules: Global, Segment and Inherited.
 Their features and differences are described below | `AclEntityConstants::SCOPE_GLOBAL`, `AclEntityConstants::SCOPE_SEGMENT`, `AclEntityConstants::SCOPE_INHERITED` |

 ## Scope
 The concept of scopes is very flexible.
-It allows you to create any rules to suit the needs of your system.
+It allows you to create any rules that suit the needs of your system.
 For example:

-- Grant read-only access to "All Products"
+- Grant read-only access to "All Products".
-- Grant read-write access to "All Products"
+- Grant read-write access to "All Products".
-- Grant read-write to "All Products in DE store"
+- Grant read-write to "All Products in DE store".
-- Grant read-write to "All Products in DE store" and read-only to "All Products"
+- Grant read-write to "All Products in DE store" and read-only to "All Products".
-- Grant read-write to "All Orders, Products, Offers of Merchant VideoKing"
+- Grant read-write to "All Orders, Products, Offers of Merchant VideoKing".
-- Grant read access to "All Users that have Orders of Merchant VideoKing"
+- Grant read access to "All Users that have Orders of Merchant VideoKing".
-- Grant read access to "All Shipments that are connected to Orders of Merchant VideoKing"
+- Grant read access to "All Shipments that are connected to Orders of Merchant VideoKing".
-- Grant read-write for "Products that have  prices >= 1000$" and read-only for "All Products"
+- Grant read-write for "Products that have  prices >= 1000$" and read-only for "All Products".

 As mentioned above, there are 3 types of scopes: `global`, `segment` and `inherited`.
-In the database layer scope represented as enum
+In the database layer scope represented as enum:

 | Scope | Database value |
 |-----|-----|